cunybpl/nycet_pnp/src/content/guides/components/constant-speed-constant-volume-fan-and-motor.md

 ### How to Quantify

 The following downloadable file(s) can be used to calculate energy consumption based on the measurements taken for a CSCV fan and motor:

+#### For CSCV AHU Supply/Return, Chiller Condenser, and Boiler Burner Fans

 {{< downloadable_file title="Constant Speed Fan Energy Using Motor Runtime Data" >}}